dan9lee/140e_project/README.md

 mbox_read() takes just the mailbox number as a parameter.
 On each core, we only read from our own four mailboxes.
 Thus, we use our core number and the specified mailbox number to read the message.

 Figuring out how to use the mailboxes was fairly tricky.
-There aren't any good examples of using mailboxes/mailbox interrupts for multicore communication on the raspberry pi, and there is very little documentation(https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf) about the raspi3 local peripherals.
+There aren't any good examples of using mailboxes/mailbox interrupts for multicore communication on the raspberry pi, and there is very [little documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf) about the raspi3 local peripherals.
 However, the mailboxes now provide a very clean and effective way to communicate between cores.

+# Pi Shell

+Our multicore bootloader builds on the simple shell we used in lab 10.
+Basically, the master core receives directions from the unix-side pi-shell.
+We currently support functionality for three commands (echo, send, stop).
+Echo simply echoes whatever the user types in the pi-shell.
+Send first sends the pi the address to write a program to, then sends the program with a similar protocol as our bootloader.
+The program is written to the specified address then the master sends the address to the designated core's mailbox 0 to start its execution.
+Stop simply sends a message to the designated core's mailbox 1, forcing it to halt execution.
+The unix-side pi-shell is basically a simple, modified version of the lab10 pi-shell.

 # Memory

 ## Blink

 ## Virtual Memory (attempted but failed)

-# Pi Shell

 # Conclusion